 Shinko Roshi is the teacher and leader of Green Mountain Zen.
 He trained for ten years full-time at Yokoji Zen Mountain Center in southern California from 1994-2003.
 In 2003, he completed his formal studies and returned to New Zealand.
 Shinko received Dharma Transmission (authorization to teach) from YZMC abbot, Charles Tenshin Fletcher, Roshi in 2006 and inka (transmission in the Rinzai line and independence) in 2016.
 He is a member of the White Plum Asanga, an association of successors within the Maezumi, Roshi lineage (founder of YZMC and teacher of Tenshin, Roshi).

 Shinko grew up in Wellington, attended St. Patrick’s College, and holds a Master’s degree in agricultural engineering from the Pennsylvania State University in the United States.
-He is married with four young children and is Chief Executive of Sustainability Trust, a Wellington environmental not-for-profit.
+He is married with four young children and works at Sustainability Trust, a Wellington environmental not-for-profit.

 Shinko leads regular zazen sessions and extended zen practice retreats.
 He provides ‘Dharma talks’ (discussions of the way things are, in the Buddhist view).
 Private interviews (dokusan) are also available during practice sessions to examine dharma related or personal questions.
 Like most teachers in the White Plum lineage, Shinko Sensei uses both koan, shikantaza (just sitting), and breath work in his training.
 Although traditionally associated with the Rinzai school of Zen, koan practice has a strong history in the Soto school and White Plum lineage, and Shinko emphasizes the importance of both practices.